LASY-org/lasy/EXT_Laser.md

 Domain-Specific Naming Conventions for a laser envelope profile
 ===============================================================

-openPMD extension name: `Laser`
+openPMD extension name: `LaserEnvelope`

 Introduction
 ------------

-This extension is specifically designed for the domain of laser propagation codes.
+This extension is specifically designed for the modeling laser beam propagation.

 Mesh Based Records (Fields)
 ---------------------------